ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

 De facto Local Quantifiers are a special case of Existential Quantifier, which is known during compile time.

 **Math-like Proof:**

+All local scoped and parametric non-quantified type variables in Haskell are unique quantified (if not ``forall``-quantified) type variables.

 ::

   -- pseudo-haskell